 - Eat protein and fat.
-I have no idea how much fat you should eat.
-It varies from very little to tons of it depending upon the expert you’re listening to.
+How much fat to eat varies from very little to tons of it depending upon the expert you’re listening to.
 Stick to saturated fats (butter, meat fats, avocados).
 Trans-fatty acids seem bad.
 I guess.
 For now.

 - Eat veggies.
 I actually think no one is against veggies.
 Yet.
 (Note: recently I’ve discovered “fodmaps” which implicates some veggies as problematic.
 Figure.)

 - Junk food is, well, junk food.
 Avoid eating much of it.
 We mostly know what junk food is.
 (It tastes really good.)

 I’m going to play it straight here.
 No mincing words.
 But keep in mind I’m not a doctor or nutritionist.
 These are my thought geared toward Average Jane or Joe.
 Some folks have diseases/conditions that override anything I say below!
 Also, be sure to consult a doctor and/or nutritionist before making major changes in eating habits or if you want to lose weight.

 First, if you are overweight (and frankly, most of us are) you need to try to slowly lose some weight.
 YES BIG IS BEAUTIFUL and no one should ever feel badly for being overweight, especially in advanced nations where it seems nearly impossible to eat well.
 But too big can be a health problem.
 As you transition to healthier foods, you may need to also consume less calories.
 Maybe just a little bit less.
 Some tips below.
 Again: I’m NOT a dietician!

 - Shop right after you eat and when you’re full, so you don’t buy junk food.
 If you don’t have junk food at home, that really helps.